nhsconnect/gpconnect/index.md

 Our developer ecosystem takes you through each stage of a typical GP Connect API project.
 Click on a stage to find out more.

 {% include developer_journey.html %}

-## Community engagement ##
-GP Connect is working closely with [INTEROPen](http://www.interopen.org/){:target="_blank"}, a healthcare IT interoperability community of suppliers, NHS organisations and healthcare standards bodies in the UK.

-## Timescales, benefits and more
-The content here is designed for a technical audience (that is, developers, architects and data scientists).
-For other details, such as the vision, timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/article/1275/GP-Connect){:target="_blank"}.

 ## Provide feedback ##
 To provide feedback on the GP Connect specification please send an email to the [GP Connect Team Inbox](mailto://gpconnect@nhs.net).